Museum für Film und Fernsehen

 Legoland Discovery Centre

-Geared towards the elementary school set, this cute indoor amusement park features a 4D cinema, a Lego factory and Dragon Castle...
+Geared towards the primary school set, this cute indoor amusement park counts a 4D cinema, a Lego space station and a slow-mo ride...

-The antithesis of popcorn culture, this artsy twin-screen cinema features a bold global flick schedule that hopscotches from Japanese...
+The antithesis of popcorn culture, this arty twin-screen cinema features a bold global flick schedule that hopscotches from Japanese...

 Potsdamer Strasse 2 · interesting places nearby